-The CoS Settings screen has two areas, CoS Settings and CoS to Queue.
+The CoS Settings screen has two areas, CoS Settings and CoS to Oueue.

-CoS Mode Indicates if QoS is enabled on the interface.
+QoS Mode Indicates if QoS is enabled on the interface.
 The possible values are:

-• Disable Disables QoS on the interface.
+- Disable Disables QoS on the interface.

-- Basic Enables OoS on the interface. - Advanced Enables Advanced mode QoS on the interface.
+- Basic Enables QoS on the interface.

+- Advanced Enables Advanced mode QoS on the interface.
+This feature has been added to version 1.2 of the SRW2024/SRW2016 and version 1.1 of the SRW224G4/SRW248G4.

-Class of Service Specifies the CoS priority tag values, where zero is the lowest and 7 is the highest.
+Class of Service Specifies the CoS priority tag values, where 0 is the lowest and 7 is the highest.